Easy Garbage Truck Craft

 - Grab the brown piece of construction paper and the glue!

-- The glue for the wheels- you can add the glue as a guide for your child.
+- Now the next step for this garbage truck craft is to add the glue for the wheels- you can add the glue as a guide for your child.

-- Pop the wheels on and let dry.
+- Pop the wheels on and let them dry.

 Trashy Town by Andrea Zimmerman and David Clemesha is my favorite garbage truck book, and yes, I have read a lot.
 Mr. Gilly is a hard-working garbage man with one task, to clean up Trashy Town.
 The text is so melodic I find myself singing while reading ” Dump it in, Smash it down, drive around the trashy town” .
 It’s not all trashy time for Mr. Gilly though.
 After a hard day’s work cleaning up Trashy Town he gets into his bubble bath!
 My son loves that this big garbage collector has a bath just like him.
 A super sweet and colorful book that explains garbage collection in a nice way.